 The exclusive rights of the copyright owner are subject to limitation by the doctrine of "fair use,” which allows for the use of a copyrighted work for purposes such as criticism, comment, news reporting, teaching, scholarship, or research is not copyright infringement.
 To determine whether or not a particular use qualifies as fair use, courts apply a multi-factor balancing test.
 Find a more in-depth look at copyright law here.

 TRADEMARK: A trademark is any word, name, symbol, design, or color (as we saw in Louboutin v.
-YSL and other cases) or any combination thereof, used in commerce to identify and distinguish the goods of one manufacturer or seller from those of another and to indicate the source of the goods.
+Yves Saint Laurent and other cases) or any combination thereof, used in commerce to identify and distinguish the goods of one manufacturer or seller from those of another and to indicate the source of the goods.
 For example, the trademark "Nike," along with the Nike "swoosh," identify the shoes made by Nike and distinguish them from shoes made by other companies (such as those made by Reebok or Adidas).

-Trademarks make it easier for consumers to quickly identify the source of a given good.
+Trademarks make it easier for consumers to quickly identify the source of a given product or service.
 Instead of reading the fine print on a can of cola, consumers can garner the marker and likely, the quality they can expect from the product, thanks to the Coca-Cola trademark.
-Instead of asking a store clerk who made a certain athletic shoe, and what they can expect in terms of reputation from that shoe-maker, consumers can look for particular identifying symbols, such as a swoosh or a unique pattern of stripes.
+Instead of asking a store clerk who made a certain athletic shoe, and what they can expect in terms of reputation from that shoe-maker, consumers can look for particular identifying symbols, such as a swoosh or a pattern of 3-stripes.
 By making goods easier to identify and enabling a product to also carry with it elements of goodwill, trademarks also give manufacturers an incentive to invest in the quality of their goods.

 The term of a federal trademark is 10 years, with 10-year renewal terms.
 However, the USPTO requires that between the fifth and sixth year after the date of registration, the registrant must file an affidavit stating that the mark is still in use.
 If no affidavit is filed, the registration is cancelled.
 Find a more in-depth look at trademark law here.

-Patents fall into one of a few categories: design patents (those based on decorative, non-functional features, i.e., elements of its appearance), utility patents (inventions of new and useful processes, machine, manufacture, or composition of matter, or new and useful improvements thereof), or plant patents (new and distinct, invented or discovered asexually reproduced plants including cultivated sports, mutants, hybrids, and newly found seedlings, other than a tuber propagated plant or a plant found in an uncultivated state).
+Patents fall into one of a few categories: design patents (those based on a product’s decorative, non-functional features, i.e., elements of its appearance), utility patents (inventions of new and useful processes, machine, manufacture, or composition of matter, or new and useful improvements thereof), or plant patents (new and distinct, invented or discovered asexually reproduced plants including cultivated sports, mutants, hybrids, and newly found seedlings, other than a tuber propagated plant or a plant found in an uncultivated state).